hackathonprojs/vacation_mode_near_agent/README.md

 - Vector store-based document retrieval
 - Integration via connectors using the Slack API, Gmail API, and Google Drive API
+- Uses OCR to extract text from Google Drive documents and Gmail attachments.
+- Integrates the Microsoft Presidio SDK to detect and remove Personally Identifiable Information (PII) before embedding.
 - Powered by LLaMA v3 70B Instruct model
-- Vector store-based document retrieval
 - Configurable parameters for different use cases
-- Uses OCR to extract text from Google Drive documents and Gmail attachments.
-- Integrates the Microsoft Presidio SDK to detect and remove Personally Identifiable Information (PII) before embedding.

 ## Technical Details